yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2021/index.md

   >}}

 Both the left and right Joy-Cons map their buttons to different memory locations, as [german77](https://github.com/german77) found out.
-Turns out, we had the wrong [location for the SL and SR buttons.](https://github.com/yuzu-emu/yuzu/pull/6131) One fix later, and everything is as it should be.
+He discovered that we had the wrong [location for the SL and SR buttons.](https://github.com/yuzu-emu/yuzu/pull/6131) One fix later, and everything is as it should be.

 A long standing but when trying to play `Mario Kart 8 Deluxe` in local split screen multiplayer was a freeze occurring when confirming all connected players.